Finnoy Travel - Travel Stories and Reviews

 Many (Cheaper) Ways to Enter the Lounge

-- Business and first-class passengers will be invited by the airline: This means, You must have a business class ticket or be a status member of the airline loyalty club.
+• Business and first-class passengers will be invited by the airline: You must have a business class ticket or be a status member of the airline loyalty club.

-- Probably the cheapest way to enter is to access the lounge with a credit card: Diners Club cardholders are allowed the enter the lounge for free or if not, for a small fee.
+• Probably the cheapest way to enter is to access the lounge with a credit card: Diners Club cardholders are allowed to enter the lounge for free or, if not, for a small fee.
 Check your card issuer for more details.

-- Or maybe you have the Priority Pass lounge card: Priority Pass membership allows you to enter the lounge.
-The card comes free with many credit cards or it can be purchased separately.
+• Or maybe you have the Priority Pass lounge card: Priority Pass membership allows you to enter the lounge.
+The card comes free with many credit cards or can be purchased separately.
 Check the exact terms from the Priority Pass web page.

 Need Cheaper Prices for Lounges?
 Consider a Pre-paid Entry Voucher

-In London airports, the voucher prices start from 37 Euros/entry (about 30 Pounds) but in many other airports, prices are much cheaper.
+In London airports, the voucher prices start from 37 Euros/entry (about 30 Pounds), but in many other airports, prices are much lower.
 This is a more practical way to enter lounges in many airports.

 There are many ways to access airport lounges.